frozendo/user-register-code-challenge/README.md

 - [Kind](https://kind.sigs.k8s.io/) installed

 > It's also possible to run the application using minikube,
-> but we need to make some adjustments to this documentation.
+> but we need to make some adjustments in next steps.

 ### Prepare application